LucDupAtGitHub/PDBP/README.md

 }
 ```

-The definition of `pointfreeLogWritingFactorialMultipliedByIntRead` makes use definitions of `FactorialMultipliedByIntReadTrait` and `PointfreeLogWritingFactorialTrait`.
+The definition of `pointfreeLogWritingFactorialMultipliedByIntRead` uses definitions of `FactorialMultipliedByIntReadTrait` and `PointfreeLogWritingFactorialTrait`.

 ### `PointfreeLogWritingFactorialMultipliedByIntReadFromConsoleMain` using `activeIntReadingFromConsoleWithLogWritingUsingSl4jProgram`